slub/dfg-viewer/Documentation/Index.rst

 Installation
 ============

-The current release 5.x will only work with TYPO3 8.7 LTS or 9.5 LTS.
+The current release 5.x will only work with 9.5 LTS.

 The extension is based on `Kitodo.Presentation (dlf) <https://github.com/kitodo/kitodo-presentation>`_.
 Before you can start to use the *DFG Viewer (dfgviewer)* in your TYPO3 installation, you have to install